Sorry, you need to enable JavaScript to visit this website.

 • Medical Studies (medicin)

-All other university programmes have the opportunity to establish project-based courses (projekt-orienteret forløb) in Denmark or abroad.
+Other university programmes have the option of offering project-based courses (projekt-orienteret forløb) in Denmark or abroad.

 Social security coverage during apprenticeships in Denmark

 In Denmark, all people with legal residence are entitled to public health insurance.
-The public health insurance includes free treatments at a general practitioner, at hospitals, subsidies for dental work, medicine, psychologist, and other types of treatments.
+The public health insurance includes free treatments by a general practitioner, at hospitals, subsidies for dental work, medicine, psychological, and other types of treatments.

-As a general rule, during traineeship and apprenticeship in Denmark the students are covered by the Act on Industrial Injury Insurance.
+As a general rule, during traineeship and apprenticeship in Denmark, students are covered by the Act on Industrial Injury Insurance.
 The coverage is regulated by the ministerial order on industrial injury insurance for students.
 The workplace/company is responsible for the insurance during the apprenticeship.

-In Denmark, students are entitled to receive either the state education grant (SU) or trainee/ apprentice salary.
+In Denmark, students are entitled to receive either a state education grant (SU) or a trainee/ apprentice salary.
 All students in vocational education and training (VET) receive an apprentice salary.
-The trainee/apprentice salary is established in a collective agreement.
+The trainee/apprentice salary is established by a collective agreement.
 Students are taxed on their income.

 Traineeships in the private sector outside the formal education system in Denmark